Money in bank in 24 hoursApply Now

 Buy LED TV or LCD TV on easy EMIs from the EMI Network

 The market today is flooded with TVs and most brands selling top-notch televisions have unique features that make them stand out.
 Among them LED and LCD TVs have been the most sought after, thanks to the host of features they offer.
 Making the right pick, thus requires you to first have a clear understanding of the difference between the two.
 Take a look at the article to make an informed choice.

-Light-emitting diode or LED is a semiconductor that emits light each time electric current is passed through it.
+A light-emitting diode or LED is a semiconductor that emits light each time an electric current is passed through it.

 LCD or liquid crystal display is a technology that blocks light rather than emitting it.